 Wingman was willing to advertise a product without an established strategy while being paid on performance.
 Wingman was excited to tap into a new market.
 The agency already knew the homeowner audience and, from a media standpoint, what creative would resonate.

-Verengo would be great a fit for the two-minute strategy.
+Verengo would be a great fit for the two-minute strategy.
 Although the airtime is twice as long, and therefore twice as expensive, for considered purchases, two-minute radio spots generate three to four times the calls of a 60-second spot.

 The two-minute strategy was also an effective idea because the public needed to be educated about the product.
 Solar had the perception of being too expensive and an unreliable source of power.
-The longer the spot provided ample time to reverse previously-held assumptions about solar power.
+The longer spot provided ample time to reverse previously-held assumptions about solar power.
 The technology had vastly improved and the cost – especially given the new government incentives – was much more affordable.

 Traditionally, solar power advertising was focused on the aspirational aspects of being eco-friendly.
 Given the sea change in the marketplace, a new approach was necessary.
 It was all about saving money.
 Going green was just icing on the cake.
 Wingman had a media strategy and knew how to sell the product, but how were they going to make Verengo Solar stand out in the sea of start-ups?

-Social Proof Strategy
+The 3-Phase Social Proof Strategy

 After a competitive analysis, Wingman saw a huge hole in the solar advertising landscape.
 Everyone else was using a generic announcer to read their radio spots.
 Wingman knew its spots would stand out from the crowd if the right celebrity could bring the brand credibility.
 Social proof was a big buzz word around the Wingman office at the time.
 “The Psychology of Influence” by Robert Cialdini had been hopping from desk to desk.
 According to Cialdini, “When uncertainty reigns we are most likely to look to and accept the actions of others as correct.”
 Although solar power had dropped in price and improved in performance, uncertainty still reigned in the category.
 Wingman devised a three-phase social proof strategy to build brand credibility for Verengo Solar.